-Acacia found by Jedi Master Syfo-Dyas and taken into the Jedi Order at a very young age.
-Growing up in the Jedi Temple, Acacia Drii was an exceptional student.
+Acacia was found by Jedi Master Qui-Gon Jinn and taken into the Jedi Order at a very young age.
+Growing up in the Jedi Temple, Acacia Rau was an exceptional student.
 Between her love of studying the past, her negotiating talent, and her strategic capability, Acacia was on track to be an early padawan.
 But after she discovered her purple lightsaber crystal, some masters became concerned at this unusual occurrence.

-About the same time, Master Syfo-Dyas began to have visions of a war and was trying to convince the Jedi Council to do something.
-After he was removed from the Jedi Council, Acacia was exiled for what turned out to be a false pretense that was linked to her Mandalorian heritage.
+Acacia was exiled because of her Mandalorian heritage.
 Acacia bounced between her Uncle Fenn Rau’s house on Concord Dawn, her Aunt Bo Katan Kryze’s home on Concordia, and Duchess Satine’s palace for the rest of her childhood.
 Most of her time was spent on Concord Dawn among the elite Mandalorians known as the Protectors who where led by her uncle.

-Before his death on Felucia, Syfo-Dyas made Acacia promise to keep up her physical training and remember what he had taught her.
+Before his death on Naboo, Qui-Gon, who had continued her training despite her exile status, made Acacia promise to keep up her physical training and remember what he had taught her.
 Acacia kept that promise, even during the more difficult times during her teen years as she struggled with her purpose.

 During those years, Acacia lived between the Mandalorian Academy on Mandalore and her ship.
 When she was out of school on break, she spent the time building contacts and gathering info on the underground through her piloting skills.
-Using her fake surname given to her by her parents for her protection, Acacia pod raced her way across the galaxy.
-As a result of her Jedi training, she had other adventures during that time that led to the building of her team.
+Using a fake name, Cias Drii, Acacia pod raced her way across the galaxy as part of the anti-slavery activist/smuggler group, Phantom.

 The name Acacia means honorable, which reflects Acacia’s Mandalorian heritage and her own outlook on life when our story begins.
 While this wasn’t completely intentional, I still like how much it reflects her point of view and what she represents.